mahmoudimus/ac/docs/public/scopes/scopes.md

 * `PROJECT_ADMIN` &ndash; can administer a project in JIRA
 * `ADMIN` &ndash; can administer the entire JIRA instance

+The scopes are hierarchical, `READ` being the least privileged scope and `ADMIN` the most privileged scope.
+Specifying a scope higher in the hierarchy automatically grants all the scopes lower in the hierarchy.
+For example, granting `DELETE` scope will also grant `WRITE` and `READ` scopes for your addon.

 See the following pages for details on which remote endpoints are available in JIRA:

 * [JIRA REST](../scopes/jira-rest-scopes.html)